-In that last decade though, social hasn’t just changed us as individuals, but as employers and employees as well.
+In that last decade though, social networking hasn’t just changed us as individuals, but as employers and employees as well.

 In 2002, LinkedIn came around and allowed an easier way for employees and employers to use their social networks to find each other.
 It changed the game.